Estimated reading time: 5 minutes

 Church Personnel Committee Job Description

-The Personnel Committee is responsible to:
+The Personnel Committee is responsible for:

 Establish employee pay grades.
 Develop a compensation strategy and utilize pay grades to manage employee growth within a role.